swfiua/gotu/docs/apersonalview.rst

 potential age of the universe.
 A model should however take these harmonics into account.

-An atom which absorbs a quantum of light, that is rotating with the body, will move some distance before the electron decays and emits the photon.
+An a particle of dust which absorbs a quantum of light, that is rotating with the body, will move some distance before the electron decays and emits the photon.

 It will thereby result in an oscillation in the surrounding space time with the same angular velocity as the body, proportional to its mass, and falling off linearly with distance.

+The drop off is inversely proportional to distance, because the radiation has a direction, determined by the plane of rotation of the dust.

 The gravitational fog, that blurs our vision around the de Sitter Radius, obscures the fact that some of the light which makes up the